Minnesota Emerging Composer Award (MECA)

 · Davu Seru, improvising percussionist, will perform with Raphael Toral in Portugal, Germany and Switzerland.
 Additionally Jean Rochard (former co curator of Minnesota’s Sur Seine Festival) will set him up with musicians of the African Diaspora in France to perform March 15-23, 2014.
 Together these will boost his international profile and chances for festival participation.

-· Nona Marie Invie – former member of Dark, Dark, Dark – will travel to Brazil with yoga teacher Rachel Hiltsley and create live music for yoga retreats (an idea growing out of her participation in St. Paul’s Yoga Rocks the Park).
+· Nona Marie Invie – current member of Dark, Dark, Dark – will travel to Brazil with yoga teacher Rachel Hiltsley and create live music for yoga retreats (an idea growing out of her participation in St. Paul’s Yoga Rocks the Park).
 The music will be recorded and distributed to other yoga and meditation centers.

 · Mark McGee aka MAKr (of To Kill a Petty Bourgeoisie and Marijuana Deathsquads) will create “Curse the day that birthed the bastard,” an electronic album and live installation documenting stages in his life.
 In addition to collaborating with other visual and sound artists, the project will include eight sonic “Memorial Sites” around the Twin Cities including flowers, candles, lawn chairs, and baby pictures.